-According to an experiment conducted by a psychology professor at the University of Portsmouth in the UK, people are able to detect truthfulness 44% of the time and detect deception 67% of the time based on instinct alone.
+A psychology professor at the University of Portsmouth says that people can detect truthfulness 44% of the time and detect deception 67% of the time.
+Soon, we may be able to leave the task altogether to polygraphy.

 Most people know what an MRI is.
 Short for magnetic resonance imaging, it’s a diagnostic procedure that makes it possible for medical professionals to obtain structural images of the body’s tissues and organs.